Speakers Corner (TV series): History

 The Devil's Advocates, a comedy duo who presented themselves as devil-horned spokesmen for Satan, became a staple of the program with a recurring routine in which they responded to and satirized other Speakers Corner clips that had aired in the previous week.
 The Devil's Advocates, Second City alumni Albert Howell and Andrew Currie, became so popular that at least one special episode of the series was devoted entirely to their clips.
 For part of their stint on the series, Harry, a senior citizen who disliked their style of comedy, would regularly record videos criticizing them, which turned into an ongoing war of words between him and the Advocates.
 Howell and Currie stopped appearing regularly on Speakers Corner when they were given their own show, Improv Heaven and Hell, on The Comedy Network in 1998.

-Some established celebrities, including Madonna, Harrison Ford, Mike Myers and Jean Chrétien, also recorded Speaker's Corner segments.
+Some established celebrities, including Madonna, Harrison Ford, Mike Myers and Jean Chrétien, also recorded Speakers Corner segments.

 Some recorded segments were too extreme for broadcast, including sexual or scatological situations, although some such segments were screened as entertainment at private staff parties.
 On at least a few occasions, CHUM staffers also used the booth as a way to go over their own manager's head with a request for a pay raise or a promotion.

 Versions of the show began on other regional CHUM-owned television stations such as CHRO in Ottawa and CFPL in London.
-Citytv Bogotá (which licensed the brand from CHUM) also launched its own Speaker's Corner booth called Citycapsula when it signed on in 1999; unlike the Canadian versions, Citycapsula is free.
+Citytv Bogotá (which licensed the brand from CHUM) also launched its own Speakers Corner booth called Citycapsula when it signed on in 1999; unlike the Canadian versions, Citycapsula is free.

 An Alberta version, Speakers Corner Alberta, aired on Access TV from October 2003 until April 2008.
-In the fall of 2006 the Citytv stations in Calgary and Edmonton started airing the AccessTV Speaker's Corner Alberta as they were both owned by CHUM.
+In the fall of 2006 the Citytv stations in Calgary and Edmonton started airing the AccessTV Speakers Corner Alberta as they were both owned by CHUM.
 Speakers Corner Alberta was cancelled in April 2008 due to changes in both companies.

 A French version of Speakers Corner, called VoxPop, operated at MusiquePlus in Montreal.
 It operated from the early 1990s until the early 2000s.
-An American version was tried in the late 1990s by WSMV-4 in Nashville.
+An American version was tried in the late 1990s by WSMV 4 in Nashville.

-Rogers Media, which had acquired the Citytv stations from CHUM Limited in 2007, announced the cancellation of the series on August 31, 2008.
-According to the company, the 21st-century emergence of other interactive media, such as YouTube and social media, had diminished the cultural value of Speaker's Corner.
+Rogers Media, which had acquired the Citytv stations from CTVglobemedia in 2007, announced the cancellation of the series on August 31, 2008.
+According to the company, the 21st-century emergence of other interactive media, such as YouTube and social media, had diminished the cultural value of Speakers Corner.

-Rogers revived Speaker's Corner in a digital format on March 26, 2014, as a one-night only opportunity for voters to comment and offer feedback on that day's candidates' debate in the 2014 Toronto mayoral election.
-As of 2020, the Speaker's Corner brand serves as an extension of CityNews broadcasts.
+Rogers revived Speakers Corner in a digital format on March 26, 2014, as a one-night only opportunity for voters to comment and offer feedback on that day's candidates' debate in the 2014 Toronto mayoral election.
+As of 2020, the Speakers Corner brand serves as an extension of CityNews broadcasts, but largely consists of a reporter asking questions of people on the street rather than self-recorded videos.